cragis/McP/instructions/awaken.md

 1. Double-click the knob to bring up the "z-offset-adjust" function.
 1. Adjust the setting until the nozzle is close to but not touching the bed.
 1. The print will start soon.
 1. Try to adjust the z-offset to get the layer adhering well and quite smooth.
+The bead formed should be somewhat flattened between the bed and the nozzle.
 ![](img/first_layer_crosssection.png)\
 The filament bead should be shaped like this.
 1. The layer formed should be connected and quite smooth, so keep adjusting as necessary.